Made You Look (Meghan Trainor song): Commercial performance

 "Made You Look" was Trainor's highest-charting single in years, which some media outlets referred to as a "comeback" for her.
 The song debuted at number 95 on the US Billboard Hot 100 issued for November 5, 2022.
 It earned 9.3 millions streams in its second tracking week and entered the Streaming Songs chart at number 49, Trainor's first entry since "Me Too" (2016).
 It peaked at number 11 on the Billboard Hot 100 and became her first song to enter its top 40 also since "Me Too".
 "Made You Look" was Trainor's first number-one on the Adult Top 40 chart since "Like I'm Gonna Lose You" (2015).
 In Canada, "Made You Look" reached number seven on the Canadian Hot 100 and was certified 4× Platinum by Music Canada.
 The song charted at number two on the UK Singles Chart and became her first top-10 single since "Marvin Gaye" (2015).
-It received a Platinum certification in the United Kingdom from the British Phonographic Industry.
+It received a double Platinum certification in the United Kingdom from the British Phonographic Industry.

 In Australia, "Made You Look" peaked at number three and was certified 3× Platinum by the Australian Recording Industry Association.
 The song reached number two in New Zealand and earned a triple platinum certification from Recorded Music NZ.
 It became Trainor's first top-10 single on the Billboard Global 200, charting at number six.
 Elsewhere, "Made You Look" peaked within the top 10, at number two in Singapore, number three in Belgium, Iceland, and Ireland, number five in Vietnam, number six in Latvia, number seven in Norway, and number eight in Malaysia.
 The song also charted at number 11 in Hungary, number 13 in Croatia and the Netherlands, number 15 in Paraguay, number 16 in Austria, and number 19 in Switzerland.
 It received a Diamond certification in Brazil, 2× Platinum in Hungary, Platinum in Austria, Denmark, Italy, Norway, Poland, Spain, and Switzerland, and Gold in Belgium, France, Portugal, and Sweden.